Fslippe/master_project/docs/plan.md

 #### TODAYS PLAN
-- Try to perform histograms on new data
+- #Try to perform histograms on new data
-  - Histogram maps is of most interest
+  - #Histogram maps is of most interest
-    - Save counts for each year by month, to see evolution of the maps
+    -# Save counts for each year by month, to see evolution of the maps

   wget --http-user=filip --http-password=yBPxPYhWcUeZZgKzkVyMthWAT5+3sUImcsK+dMJWb0I  https://filip-master.vercel.app/results